 Starting a conversation

 Firstbeat Life helps a lot when it comes to better understanding wellness, according to Kolehmainen.
 After starting to use the service, well-being in general, and ways to improve it, have started to come up in casual discussions between employees.
-And the company-wide data provided in the Firstbeat Life Corporate reporting platform gives management vital anonymized insights on well-being and the factors impacting it across the business.
+The Firstbeat Life solution also includes company-wide reporting that gives management vital anonymized insights and data on well-being and the factors impacting it across the business.

 “Tasks, teams, and people are different.
 This is where Firstbeat Life has provided eye-opening data for both the individuals and the company.
 Management has been able to use the data to manage and support employees and teams.
 But it also helps each employee to better understand their reactions and the best ways to act.
 For example, what are the things that help their recovery,” Kolehmainen says.